-Doing so will allow the platform to start collecting important data.
-The Agorapulse social media management solution requires minimum set-up, and it will start generating social media reports right away.
+The Agorapulse social media management solution requires minimum setup, It will start generating social media reports right away.

 - Connect all your social media channels, including Facebook pages you are managing, Twitter accounts, and LinkedIn accounts.
 Don’t forget to do that for each new client you onboard and the client’s social networks.